fmExcense/compositeurdigital.github.io/en/index.md

 # Documentation

 ### [Getting started](gettingstarted.md)
-Installing and running the *Compositeur Digital*.
+Installing and running *Compositeur Digital*.

 ### [Features overview](use.md)
-Discover how to interact with the content in the *Compositeur Digital*.
+Discover how to interact with the content in *Compositeur Digital*.

 ### [Content management](manage_contents.md)
 Adding and organizing content.